 In this post we will explain what BPMN (Business Process Model and Notation) is, but in order to understand it, we first need to understand what BPM (Business Process Management) is.

 The market is changing constantly and companies are increasingly under stress in relation to their reaction capabilities.

-It is in this context where BPM appears as a process-based management skill; BPM is a skill related to modeling, automation, execution, control, measurement and optimization of the flow of a business’ activities in order to achieve company goals, involving systems, employees, customers and partners within and without the confines of the company.
+It is in this context where BPM appears as a process-based management skill, BPM is a skill related to modelling, automation, execution, control, measurement and optimization of the flow of a business’ activities in order to achieve company goals, involving systems, employees, customers and partners within and without the confines of the company.